 - (1) In case of a recall, a light plainly visible to the drivers shall be flashed and a recall sounded.
 In the case of a recall, whenever possible, the starter shall leave the wings of the gate extended and gradually slow the speed of the gate to assist in stopping the field of horses.
-In an emergency, however, the starter shall use his/her discretion to close the wings of the gate. - (2) There shall be no recall after the word "go" has been give unless there is a mechanical failure of the starting gate. - (3) Any horse, regardless of its position or an accident, shall be deemed a starter from the time it entered into the starter's control unless dismissed by the starter. - (4) The starter shall attempt to dispatch all horses away in position and on gait but there shall be no recall for a breaking horse after the recall point is passed. - (5) In the event a horse causes two recalls, it shall be an automatic ruling of the judges that the offending horse be scratched. - (6) The starter may sound a recall for the following reasons: - (a) a horse scores ahead of the gate; - (b) there is interference before the word "go" is given; - (c) a horse has broken equipment;

-(d) a horse falls before the word "go" is given; (e) a mechanical failure of the starting gate; or shall be no recall for a breaking horse or a horse not up to the gate except as provided in 5 a)-f) above.
+In an emergency, however, the starter shall use his/her discretion to close the wings of the gate. - (2) There shall be no recall after the word "go" has been give unless there is a mechanical failure of the starting gate. - (3) Any horse, regardless of its position or an accident, shall be deemed a starter from the time it entered into the starter's control unless dismissed by the starter. - (4) The starter shall attempt to dispatch all horses away in position and on gait but there shall be no recall for a breaking horse after the recall point is passed. - (5) In the event a horse causes two recalls, it shall be an automatic ruling of the judges that the offending horse be scratched. - (6) The starter may sound a recall for the following reasons: - (a) a horse scores ahead of the gate; - (b) there is interference before the word "go" is given; - (c) a horse has broken equipment; - (d) a horse falls before the word "go" is given; (e) a mechanical failure of the starting gate; or - (f) a horse comes to the starting gate out of position. - (7) There shall be a recall pole placed one-eighth of a mile before the starting point, before or at which point, at the discretion of the starter, there may be a recall for a breaking horse or horses not up to the gate.
+When the recall pole is passed, there